-If you’re caring for someone with cancer, it can be challenging knowing how to deal with eating issues caused by the cancer and its treatment.
-It’s natural for a carer to worry about the diet of the person they’re caring for.
+If you’re caring for someone with cancer, you may need to deal with eating issues caused by the cancer and its treatment.

 - Serve small amounts of food at a time, and freeze the leftovers.

-- Have ready-to-eat food for when they feel like eating.
-For example, tinned fruit in the cupboard, yoghurt in the fridge, frozen meals in the freezer.
+- Have ready-to-eat food available for when they feel like eating (e.g. tinned fruit, yoghurt, frozen meals).